zulip/zulip/templates/zerver/help/using-zulip-for-a-class.md

 ### Formatting tips

 * You can [post a time](/help/format-your-message-using-markdown#global-times)
-  that everyone will see in their own timezone.
+  that everyone will see in their own time zone.
 * Share URLs as [named links](/help/format-your-message-using-markdown#links).

 ## Answering students’ questions